 Captain America created by Joe Simon and Jack Kirby

-- Steve Rogers was never a 90-pound weakling.
-My Steve was weak, yes, because he was afflicted with Polio, but he was no easy mark for the neighborhood bullies.
-The whole 'wimp-to-hero' thing is a tired cliche.
+- Steve Rogers was no 90-pound weakling.
+He was weak, yes, because he was afflicted with Polio, but I have retired the cliche of daily beatings by the neighborhood bullies.
 Steve was a champion before he took the Super Soldier Serum, blessed with a sharp mind, a drive to excel, and a strong moral center.
 I give Steve the dignity of being a real human being - he had girlfriends, he was NOT a virgin, and he was nobody's punching bag.
-There is no 'golly gee!' boy scout here, thank you very much.
 That's just how I see him.

 - Peggy Carter was not the love of Steve's life.
-'Sacrilege!' fans of the movie shout…but the truth is, the comic book Peggy was forgettable.
-Like Vicki Vale in Batman, she was a generic girlfriend with no personality.
-Lois Lane was a real character; Peggy was not.
-Apparently, the writers of the movie agreed, because instead of the America Peggy of the comics, their Peggy is British.
-I think they did this to maker her more like the character of Jacqueline Falsworth.
-For me, Jacqueline IS Steve's true love.
-In the comics, Cap led a superhero team called the Invaders (the WW II version of the Avengers), and Jackie was the hero called Spitfire.
-I always felt that Cap and Spitfire should have been a couple.
-Well, now they are.
-Frank Miller did the same thing when he wrote Daredevil back in the 80s.
-The first thing he did was ditch Daredevil's longtime girlfriend Karen Page, and introduced Electra, the REAL love of Matt Murdock/Daredevil's life.
-I think Jackie is the same for Steve.
-Jackie is tough, strong willed, and sexy.
-If you liked Peggy, give Jackie a chance; I think you'll love her.
+'Sacrilege!' fans of the movie shout…but truthfully?
+The comic book Peggy was forgettable.
+Like Batman's Vicki Vale, Peggy was a generic girlfriend with no personality.
+The writers of the movie agreed; instead of the American Peggy of the comics, their Peggy is British.
+I think they did this to make her more like Jacqueline Falsworth.
+For me, Jacqueline IS Steve's true love (well, Jackie and Sharon Carter.
+It's complicated.)
+In the comics, Cap led the Invaders (the WW II version of the Avengers), and Jackie was the hero called Spitfire.
+I always felt she and Cap should have been a couple.
+Now they are.
+Frank Miller did the same thing when he wrote Daredevil back in the 80s, ditching DD's longtime girlfriend Karen Page, and introducing Electra.
+So allow me to "introduce" Jacqueline Falsworth; she's tough, classy, and sexy.
+I think you'll love her.

 - The Red Skull has supernatural power, and vast strength.
-For fifty years, Marvel didn't really know how to handle the Skull.
-Johann Schmidt was just a guy in a mask - a very nasty guy, a Nazi who did his best to kill Cap and destroy America - but still just a guy, with no super strength.
-One punch from Cap was all it took, and the fight was over.
-Marvel eventually figured out that this kind of sucked, so they came up with the idea of Schmidt also having taken the Super Soldier Serum (actually, they borrowed this idea from the 1990 Cap film- which if you haven't seen it, is pretty awful).
-This finally allowed these two archenemies to engage in serious combat.
-Still, I never loved the idea.
-To me, the Skull has to be something more that just a good villain…he has to be the ULTIMATE villain.
-I arraigned for Schmidt to come across an ancient occult talisman, the kind of thing which Hitler was obsessed with finding (as seen in the movie).
-In my story, Schmidt transforms from an evil man into EVIL INCARNATE…and it takes all that Cap can muster to survive him, let alone defeat him.
+For years, Marvel didn't really know how to handle Johann Schmidt.
+He was just a guy in a mask, a Nazi who did his best to kill Cap and destroy America - but still just a guy.
+One punch from Cap and the fight was over.
+Eventually, Marvel figured out that this sucked, and changed the story to Schmidt also taking the Super Soldier Serum.
+It was a big improvement, but still, I never loved the idea.
+To me, the Skull has to be more than just a good villain…he has to be the ULTIMATE villain.
+In my story Schmidt finds an occult talisman, the kind of thing which Hitler, in real life, was obsessed with finding.
+The Red Skull transforms from an evil man into EVIL INCARNATE…and it takes all that Cap can muster to survive him, let alone defeat him.
 That's what I call a super villain!

 - Bucky is dead.
 Don't get me wrong, I LOVE the Winter Soldier; the comics and the films did an amazing job with that story-line.
 But when I started to write MY Cap story, I discovered that James Barnes just wasn't there.
 Cap's partner fell to his death in 1944, and nothing I did could revive him.
-So my story follows what used to be the one, inviolable law of comic books; no one stays dead except Bucky.
+So I follow what was once the one, inviolable law of comic books; no one stays dead except Bucky.

-I hope this has whetted your appetite to read on.
+I hope I've whetted your appetite to read on.
 You will meet almost all of the Marvel Universe here; however, The Last Campaign is Cap's story.
-I try to portray him in a fresh, realistic manner…but at the core, he is still Captain America, the greatest hero of the Marvel Universe.
-I hope you enjoy.
+I try to portray him in a fresh, realistic manner…but at heart he is still Captain America, the greatest hero of the Marvel Universe.
+I hope you enjoy!